ynloultratech/graphql-bundle/doc/crud-operations/extensions.md

 ## Extensions for Interfaces

-Extensions are designed for [interfaces](../definitions/interface-type.md) to add extra features for common operations.

-For example, imagine you have two entities, a Post and a Comment:
+Imagine you have two entities, a Post and a Comment:

 ````php
 /**